cpmss521/ERSTG/README.md

 # ERSTG

-code for "Syntactic type-aware graph attention network for biomedical overlapping entity relation extraction"
+code for "Syntactic Type-aware Graph Attention Network for Drug-drug Interactions and their Adverse Effects Extraction"

 ### Requirements
 * Python 3.8.10